jessicams91/merchant-guide-to-the-galaxy/README.md

 glob prok Gold is 57800 Credits glob prok Iron is 782 Credits
 I have no idea what you are talking about

-## Usage

-Configuration:
-Please run bin/setup to install gems
-Change input.txt at will

-How to use:
-ruby galaxy.rb input.txt